alckasoc/Joblisting-Cleaning-EDA/README.md

 ## Thank you

 I've written quite a few of these notes already, but I ought to write one more for the README.
 This wonderful project has been a rollercoaster and I've enjoyed and turn, twist, and drop.
-Thank you for checking out my project and reading this! 😁
+I'd like to thank the internet for carrying me through all the countless hours of debugging!
+[Catherine](https://github.com/crasgaitis), thank you for helping with the banner.
+You've inspired me all throughout this project ❤️!
+And thank *you* for checking out my project and reading this! 😁👋